LokiFK/Kalender-Backend/README.md

 Then there is a div content in which the file is loaded.
 In the end there is loaded in the footer from the general folder.

+### Error handling
+There is an Error class.
+IT takes an error-code and a message and gives it out with an alert from javascript.
+There are also methods to controll form-input data.
+The most common method is from the class Form validateDataType($data, ["name"=>"datatype", ...]).
+As the data you give $res->getBody() as the array the columns you want as key and the datatype as its value.
+On the frontend form-data is created and controlled by Form::create...